felipecarrillo100/postgistest/README.md

 For this, you need to create the database in advance as follows.

 * Install POSTGRES with POSTGIS
-* Create a user named wkuser with password wkpassword
+* Create a user named 'wkuser' with password 'wkpassword'
 * Create a database called 'wkdatabase' and make user 'wkuser' the owner of this database
 * Run the postgis extensions on your database 'wkdatabase'